wp-plugins/netpay-payment-gateway-api-module-for-woocommerce/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to WooCommerce => Settings
 4. On the "Settings" page, select "Payment Gateways" tab.
-5. Under "Payment Gateways" you will find all the available gateways, select "NetPay API" option
+5. Under "Payment Gateways" you will find all the available gateways, select "NetPay" option
-6. On this page you wil find option to configure the plugin for use with WooCommerce
+6. On this page you will find option to configure the plugin for use with WooCommerce
 7. Enter the API details (Merchant Id, Merchant Login, Password)

 == Frequently Asked Questions ==

 == Screenshots ==
-1. NetPay Logo
-2. Checkout Sample
-3. WooCommerce Settings
-4. Plugin Configuration

 == Changelog ==
+= 1.0.2 =
+* Fixed issue getting price when proceed to checkout
+* Updated all redirects for full woocommerce 2.1.x compatability
+* Changed variable names

 = 1.0.1 =
-* Updated for WordPress 3.9 and WooCommerce 2.1 and higher
+* Updated for woocommerce 2.1 and higher

-= 1.0.0 =
+= 1.0 =
 * First Version

 == Upgrade Notice ==